Cancel Hitchcock: ‘Psycho,’ ‘Guess Who's Coming to Dinner,’ Among the Iconic Films Turner Classic Movies Deems Problematic

 Rope (1948), inspired by the Leopold and Loeb homicides, tells the story of two roommates who dare to hide the body of their victim in their New York apartment just as they are about to host a dinner party.
 TCM is expected to explore the movie’s take on the protagonists’ gay relationship.

-TCM will dissect Breakfast at Tiffany’s (1961) for actor Jerry Lewis’ performance as a Japanese man, and will scrutinize the musical My Fair Lady (1964) for any hints of misogyny in Professor Henry Higgins’ (Rex Harrison) tutelage of Eliza Doolittle (Audrey Hepburn).
+TCM will dissect Breakfast at Tiffany’s (1961) for actor Mickey Rooney’s performance as a Japanese man, and will scrutinize the musical My Fair Lady (1964) for any hints of misogyny in Professor Henry Higgins’ (Rex Harrison) tutelage of Eliza Doolittle (Audrey Hepburn).

 Guess Who’s Coming to Dinner?
 (1967) will be examined for the now-problematic Sidney Poitier.
 The Oscar-winning Poitier was a huge Hollywood star at the time, but today he is no longer so beloved because his fanbase was mostly white audiences, according to TCM.